openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 ```
 /xml/metadata/@identifier
 ```
-In referencing XPaths in EMU to EQUELLA metadata all XPaths should start with /xml/.
+In referencing XPaths in EMU to openEQUELLA metadata all XPaths should start with /xml/.

 **Comparison Operator**
 The following comparison operators are available: Comparison operator Purpose